-The applicant has asserted that the ground levels and poor environmental management have previously prevented this area of land from realising its full potential as a parkland.
+The greenspace proposal (GS4) seeks to retain the land around Craigmillar/Greendykes in the green belt, in order to provide a landscaped multifunctional parkland, woodland and country paths, linking to Midlothian.
+In assessing the proposal against GS4, the applicant has asserted that the ground levels and poor environmental management have previously prevented this area of land from realising its full potential as a parkland.
 In addition, the site has been subject to large amounts of fly-tipping in the past, which has prevented it from being utilised to its full extent.